vinod-kayartaya/HPE-PYTHON-SEP-2025/day1/05-Exploring nested dictionaries.md

 ## Conclusion

 Nested dictionaries allow Python developers to represent **complex hierarchical data** in a clean and structured way.
 They are widely used when handling **JSON, config files, or structured datasets**.

-As I, Vinod Kayartaya, often tell my students:

-> Mastering nested dictionaries is essential if you want to deal effectively with APIs, databases, and real-world structured data.